-The Domestic Partner or child of the Domestic Partner, or both, must elect continuation coverage within 60 days after the later of:
+The Domestic Partner or child of the Domestic Partner, or both, must elect Continuation Coverage within 60 days after the later of:

-- The date of any of the events described above under "Continuation Coverage"; or - The date the Fund Office provides notice the individual of his/her right to continuation coverage.
+- The date of any of the events described above under "COBRA Continuation of Coverage Under Federal Law"; or - The date the Fund Office provides notice the individual of his or her right to Continuation Coverage.

+Premiums

-Premiums.
-A premium for continuation coverage will be charged to the Domestic Partner or Dependent child, or both, in amounts established by the Board of Trustees.
+A premium for Continuation Coverage will be charged to the Domestic Partner or Dependent child, or both, in amounts established by the Board of Trustees.
 The premium is payable in monthly installments.

-KAISER HMO
+Kaiser HMO

-If you are enrolled with the Kaiser Permanente HMO Plan, you will be eligible for medical, prescription drug, hearing aid and vision benefits.
+If you are enrolled with the Kaiser Permanente HMO Plan, you will be eligible for medical, prescription Drug, hearing aid and vision benefits.

-If you would like a copy of your Kaiser Evidence of Coverage (EOC), please contact Kaiser Member Services at (800) 464-4000 or visit www.kp.org
+If you would like a copy of your Kaiser Evidence of Coverage (EOC), please contact Kaiser Member Services at (800) 464-4000 or visit the Fund Office website, www.carpenterfunds.com.